philkry/influxdb-init/README.md

 - `INFLUXDB_BUCKET`: The name of the bucket to create
 - `INFLUXDB_USER`: The username for the new user
 - `INFLUXDB_PASSWORD`: The password for the new user
+- `USER_TOKEN`: Optional token to be created for the new user
 - `INFLUX_TOKEN`: An admin token for authentication (required)

 ## Outputs